 Data analysis strategy

-Replication: As in the original
+Replication: As in the target article

+In both Studies 2 and 3, to mirror the target’s analyses we first ran (Pearson's) correlation tests to examine the associations between gratitude and indebtedness across conditions and then in the separate benevolent and selfish helper intention conditions.

-In Study 2, we used correlation tests (Pearson's Correlation) to examine the association between helper intention conditions (benevolent and selfish) and emotions (gratitude and indebtedness).
-We used ANCOVAs to examine the effect of helper intention on gratitude and indebtedness, with the magnitude of favor as the covariate.
-Regression analyses were carried out to examine the effect of helper intention and favor magnitude on gratitude and indebtedness.
+In Study 2, we used ANCOVAs to examine the effect of helper intention (benevolent versus selfish) on gratitude and indebtedness, with the magnitude of favor as the covariate.
+We supplemented those with regression analyses using the same factors which served a similar purpose to the ANCOVA, and merely meant to mirror that target article’s analyses and reported effects.

-In Study 3, we conducted correlation tests (Pearson's Correlation) to examine the association between helper intention conditions (benevolent, ulterior, ambiguous) and emotions (gratitude and indebtedness).
-We then used one-way ANOVAs to examine the effect of helper intention on gratitude and indebtedness.
+In Study 3, we used one-way ANOVAs to examine the impact of helper intention (benevolent versus selfish versus ambiguous) on gratitude and indebtedness.
 After that, we conducted planned comparisons to examine the differences in emotions between helper intention conditions.

-Finally, we used correlation tests (Pearson's Correlation) to examine the association between rater helper intention and gratitude.
+Replication: Extension analyses

+In both studies, the comparison between gratitude and indebtedness was done by comparing signals, in which one intent affected gratitude but no indebtedness, which we reframed to a comparison of the effects of the two dependent variables.
+To complement that analyses we coded the two dependent variables as a single “emotion type” repeated measures independent variable, and examined a mixed ANOVA interaction between intent and “emotion type”.

 Extensions

 We conducted independent samples’ Welch’s t-tests (two-tailed) to examine the differences in perceived expectations for reciprocity and reciprocity tendency respectively between the benevolent and selfish conditions.
 Then, we used correlation tests (Pearson's Correlation) to examine the association between perceived reciprocity expectation and reciprocity tendency with the two emotions.

+Order effects

+One deviation from the target article is that all participants completed all scenarios in random order.
+We considered this to be a stronger design with many advantages, yet one disadvantage is that answers to one scenario may bias participants’ answers to following scenarios.

+We therefore pre-register that if we fail to find support for our hypotheses that we rerun exploratory analyses for the failed study by focusing on the participants that completed that study first, and examine order as a moderator (without outlier exclusions).
+To compensate for multiple comparisons and increased likelihood of capitalizing on chance, we will set the alpha for the additional analyses to a stricter .005.

+[TBD conclusion based on our experience with a unified design so far: We found [no] differences in conclusions]

 Outliers and exclusions

-In this study, we would not classify outliers since all the data collected would be included in our analysis.
-Please refer to the section of Exclusion criteria in the supplementary for more details.
+We pre-register that if we fail to find support for our hypotheses that we rerun exploratory analyses for the failed study by excluding participants who failed the manipulation checks.
+To compensate for multiple comparisons and increased likelihood of capitalizing on chance, we will set the alpha for the additional analyses to a stricter .001.
+We plan this as a second level analysis only after the “Order effects” analyses above also fail to find support for the analyses.

 Assumptions checks

 Levene’s homogeneity of variance tests and Shapiro-Wilk normality tests were used for assumption checks for all the t-tests.
 Yet, regardless of the assumption checks result, we would adopt Welch’s t-tests instead of Student’s t-tests for all the independent t-tests due to its tested robustness in psychological science (Delacre et al., 2017).
 To keep with the original’s analyses and focus on effect sizes and confidence intervals, we would not employ non-parametric statistical analyses even if the assumptions were not met.
-See subsection “Statistical assumptions and normality Tests” in the supplementary for more details.

 Results